 Many people believe that your credit score only matters when you are borrowing money, but that couldn’t be further from the truth!
 Landlords will probably pull your credit as another measure to ensure you are a responsible adult.
 If you are responsible with your credit, the more likely you will be responsible with their apartment.
 But if you don’t have good credit or any credit, this doesn’t mean you cannot rent an apartment, it will just make it a little harder.
 Be prepared that you may have to pay more rent forward, or your landlord may ask for additional references before renting to you.

-Ensure that you read your lease before signing and don’t be afraid to ask questions about anything you don’t understand.
+Ensure that you actually read your lease before signing and don’t be afraid to ask questions.
+Don’t just take rely on a general understanding or a basic explanation from the leasing office.
+Take some time to go through the lease and ask questions about anything you don’t understand.
 Be sure you understand what is expected of you, what’s expected from your landlord or management, what is allowed/not allowed, any additional costs, if they are performing a background and credit check, and any additional questions or concerns you may have.
 Remember this is a legal document binding you to a year or more of an agreement, so it’s okay to take your time and ensure you understand what you are signing.